In Japanese, there are several expressions that describe a state continuing.

 Final thoughts

-Both 「まま」 and 「っぱなし」 are related to a continuing state.
+「まま」 and 「っぱなし」 are both related to a state continuing.

-Once you understand this difference, your Japanese becomes much more natural.
+Once you understand this difference, your Japanese in conversation and writing will sound much more natural.